Carrusel de fotografías del CETSE.

 What´s the SGSICS?

-Reports to the Secretariat of State for Security, is based on the functions assigned to it by Royal Decree 734/2020 of 4 august, which develops the basic organic structure of the Ministry of the Interior.
+Reports to the Secretary of State for Security, is based on the functions assigned to it by Royal Decree 734/2020 of 4 august, which develops the basic organic structure of the Ministry of the Interior.

-The mission of the SGSICS is to propose, plan, coordinate and implement databases, information systems and communications systems for use by the State Security Forces and Corps (FFCCSE), enabling them to carry out their work of safeguarding the rights, freedoms and security of citizens in a more efficient and effective manner.
+The mission of the SGSICS is to propose, plan, coordinate and implement databases, information systems and communications systems for its use by the State Security Forces and Corps (FFCCSE), enabling them to carry out their work of safeguarding the rights, freedoms and security of citizens in a more efficient and effective manner.

 What´s the CNPIC?